Video by Jeremiah P. Mensah

 Pastor

-But Scripture tells us that true freedom is found in Christ alone:
+But Scripture tells us that we find true freedom in Christ alone:

 biblegateway.com